JasonSanford/gitspatial/README.md

 A spatial API for your GitHub-hosted GeoJSON.

-Read more in a [blog post](http://geojason.info/2013/gitspatial-a-spatial-api-for-your-github-hosted-geojson/) or [see it in action](http://gitspatial.com/).
+Read more in a [blog post](http://geojason.info/2013/gitspatial-a-spatial-api-for-your-github-hosted-geojson/).

 ## Overview